cfengine/documentation/reference/promise-types.markdown

      value_notkept  => "-10.0"; # not keeping this promise costs is 10 dollars per hour
      ifelapsed       => "60";   # one hour
      }
 ```

 #### value_repaired

+**Description**: The value attributed to repairing a promise.

+If nothing is specified, the default value is 0.5.
+However, nothing is logged unless the agent control body set `track_value` to "true".

 **Type**: `real`

 **Allowed input range**: `-9.99999E100,9.99999E100`

-**Description**: The value of `value_repaired` is a real number value
-attributed to repairing a promise.
-If nothing is specified, the default
-value is 0.5.
-However, nothing is logged unless the agent control body
-switched on track\_value = "true".

 **Example**:

 ```cf3
      body action mydef
      {
      value_kept     => "4.5";   # this promise is worth 4.5 dollars per hour